Inspire to Lead a Healthful Lifestyle.

 The goal is to both introduce and inspire young people to lead a healthful lifestyle.
 With messaging coming from athletes it is believed the positive message will resonate further.

-For 2017, Ride To End Obesity is excited to work with both Haro and with USA Cycling’s BMX Director and Olympic Gold Medalist Jamie Staff on this year’s RTEO after-school program.
+Ride To End Obesity is excited to work with both Haro and with USA Cycling’s BMX Director and Olympic Gold Medalist Jamie Staff on this year’s RTEO after-school program.
 We have had the pleasure of educating hundreds of kids with positive messaging on eating well, staying active, the fundamentals of BMX and being kind to others.
 The program continues to grow in its reach, as now we are not only serving all middle schools in Poway Unified School District in San Diego County but also many of their Elementary schools as well.

 To learn more or to inquire about visits to your school, please contact: DaleHolmes99@gmail.com